Modulos/data_copilot/README.rst

 Data Copilot is not just a standalone application, but also a framework that you can use to build your own data processing and analysis tools.
 Here are the steps to get started:

-1. **Worker Logic:** The worker logic can be found in the `celery_app/apps` directory.
+1. **Logic:** All the logic of your app should be in the `data_copilot/execution_apps/apps` directory.
 You can modify the logic here to suit your specific needs.

-2. **Getting Started Example:** For a basic understanding of the worker logic, you can refer to the `celery_app/apps/getting_started_example.py` file.
-This file provides a simple example that can serve as a starting point for your custom logic.

-3. **Executor Logic:** The executor logic is contained in the `celery_app/executors/getting_started_executor.py` file.
-You can modify this file to customize how tasks are executed.

-4. **Supported File Types:** If you want to change the supported file types (e.g., extend support to PDF), you will need to configure this on the backend side in the `backend/config/config.py` file.
-Additionally, you need to implement the logic for handling the new file type in the `backend/routers/artifacts.py` file.

-5. **File Type Interaction:** Once you've configured the backend to support the new file type, you'll need to implement the specific logic for interacting with that file type on the worker side.

-6. **Return Types:** Currently, Data Copilot is configured to only return tables to the user.
-However, the framework supports other return types such as heatmaps, histograms, and barplots.
-You can see the implementation details for these types in the `getting_started_executor.py` file.
+You can inherit from the `data_copilot.exection_apps.base.DataCopilotApp` class.
+You need to implement at least the three static methods:
+   - `supported_file_types`: This method should return a dict of the supported file types.
+The keys should be the identifier and the value the content-type of the file type.
+   - `process_data_upload`: This method gets a list of the FastAPI `UploadFile` objects and should return a list of dict where the key is the file name and the value the content of the file as BufferedIOBase
+   - `execute_message`: This method contnains the execution logic of your app, which gets executed on the worker.

+2. **Message** The execution_message should return a `data_copilot.execution_apps.helpers.Message` object.

 With these steps, you can customize Data Copilot to handle your specific data processing and analysis tasks.
 Remember to thoroughly test your changes to ensure they work as expected.